All Episodes

 So in that case, it wouldn't be their actions that need to change, but their standards that need to change.

-But then often it's people are kind of confident in their standards, or they can't refute the standards in their mind, but they're not living up to them.
+But then often it's people are kind of confident in their standards or they can't refute the standards in their mind, but they're not living up to them.

-And you think there is some human tendency or at least people have some people have to just resent the nature of existence.
+And you think there is some human tendency or at least people have, some people have to just resent the nature of existence.

-And like to really want, say a Garden of Eden where just everything is given to you and you don't need to do anything.
+And like to really want, say, a Garden of Eden where just everything is given to you and you don't need to do anything.

-They're just there are too many choices.
+There's just, there are too many choices.

-That's how I feel the cheesecake factory.
+That's how I feel at the Cheesecake Factory.

-Well, right, but you can view it as oh, well, this is okay.
+Well, right, but you can view it as, oh, well, this is okay.

-Yeah, I understand by the nature of reality, I cannot have all of them now, but it's exciting that I have them, and I'm happy to choose them versus, and and if somebody says, like, yeah, it can be their difficulties in having more choices, fine.
+Yeah, I understand by the nature of reality, I cannot have all of them now, but it's exciting that I have them and I'm happy to choose them versus.

 I mean, that is really corrupt.

-If you just really think about what it's the discovery channel person to yeah, yeah, what it's like to just be in a primitive place in primitive culture, primitive political system or lack thereof, and and no opportunity.
+Yeah, yeah, what it's like to just be in a primitive place in primitive culture, primitive political system, or lack thereof, and no opportunity.

 So there's a lot of interesting psychology here.

-And again, I would recommend Atlas Shrugged it.
+And again, I would recommend Atlas Shrugged.

-And also she has two essays in this book, Philosophy Who Needs It.
+And also, she has two essays in this book, Philosophy Who Needs It.

-One is called Philosophy Who Needs It, which is about the value of philosophy, and then another, which I need to reread now that I'm thinking about, is called philosophical detection.
+And then another, which I need to reread now that I'm thinking about, is called Philosophical Detection.

-And she talks a lot about how bad philosophical ideas are often rationalizations for psychological problems, and like, and it's it's this is why she has such an a negative view of certain intellectuals, because she views like certain intellectuals basically take their psychological problems out on the world and like have so much of a ruinous effect.
+And like, and it's, it's, this is why she has such an a negative view of certain intellectuals because she views like certain intellectuals basically take their psychological problems out on the world and like have so much of a ruinous effect.

-But whatever happened, and then it's like then they have this kind of seething resentment, and then that manifests in ideas that deprive billions of people of energy.
+But whatever happened, and then it's like, then they have this kind of seething resentment.

-Okay, so how are we supposed to snap people out of this?
+So how are we supposed to snap people out of this?

 Because if history is any sort of profit, it doesn't seem very the mob is like a locomotive.